 Italy seems to have the highest mortality rate linked to the virus.
 With regards to that Massimo Galli, head of the infectious disease unit at Sacco Hospital in Milan, capital of Lombardy (the worst hit region in the country), explained that in the last few weeks Italy has only been testing people with severe symptoms in area where the epidemic has been recorded with more intensity than others.
 This means that the numbers of people infected and of those who died as a result is a statistical distortion (more about this issue here).

 Virologists and health experts are not making predictions as to what will happen with the virus.
 At the moment, we don’t know if and for how long the cases will continue increasing and we don’t know how long it will take to find a cure and a vaccine – it was little over a month ago that the virus was finally isolated by 3 Italian researchers.

-The good news is that the epidemic seems to have slowed down in China and more and more people are recovering every day.
-And as of March 22 Italy seems to have passed the peak and the curve of the infection is finally flattening.
+As of March 22 Italy seems to have passed the peak and the curve of the infection is finally flattening, with numbers regularly decreasing.

 Many of you visit my blog to search information about Rome, so it is fair to update you on the situation in these two places.

 Coronavirus in Rome

 As of May 16, there are 7364 recorded coronavirus cases in Lazio, the region of which Rome is the main city.